ARTICLE I – Duties of Officers

 Section 4.
 The Recording Secretary shall keep and read the minutes of all regular meetings of the Society and of the Executive Committee.

 Section 5.
-The Treasurer shall have charge of all business records; act as Chairman of the Finance Committee; collect dues, prize monies, and contributions for special causes; deposit all funds in the name of the Poetry Society of Texas in a bank or savings institution in Dallas County; withdraw funds for expenditures approved by the Executive Committee; provided that, in the temporary absence of the Treasurer, the President shall have authority to sign checks so approved.
+The Treasurer shall have charge of all business records; act as Chairman of the Finance Committee; collect dues, prize monies, and contributions for special causes; deposit all funds in the name of the Poetry Society of Texas in a bank or savings institution in Dallas County; withdraw funds for expenditures in the normal course of business; provided that, in the temporary absence of the Treasurer, the Assistant Treasurer or President shall have authority to sign checks so approved.

 ARTICLE II – Standing Committees